-Terese M. Schireson helps represent clients in diverse areas, including complex commercial disputes, class action lawsuits, and white collar litigation, in state and federal courts throughout the United States.
-Terese also helps counsel consumer-facing clients on issues such as retail operations and compliance, marketing and advertising, and privacy and cybersecurity.
+Terese M. Schireson represents clients in diverse areas, including complex commercial disputes, class action lawsuits, and white collar litigation, in state and federal courts throughout the United States.
+Terese also counsels consumer-facing clients on issues such as retail operations and compliance, marketing and advertising, and privacy and cybersecurity.

 Terese primarily assists clients in business litigation matters involving breach of contract, unfair competition, fraud, and consumer protection claims.
 She also has experience in qui tam actions brought under the False Claims Act.
 Terese serves clients across diverse industries, including the retail, energy, technology, and healthcare sectors.